adityaprabhakar26/SentimentStock/README.md

 There is a webscraper file, a file which uses a HuggingFace NLP to analyze sentiment,a few correlation ones back when I was trying linear regression, and then a few LSTM models I built

-The files are pretty messy since this was scrapy work from mid 2023, as it was my first experience with actually creating a project.
+The files are pretty messy since this was scrapy work, it was my first experience with actually creating a full project.
 Sorry about the mess, and how the structure is pretty flawed.